marcelosperez/SQL/README.md

-# Exploring the Pagila Database: A SQL Query Journey
+# Exploring Databases: A SQL Query Journey

-This repository serves as a personal project to explore and master SQL queries using the well-known Pagila sample database.
-The Pagila database is a robust and comprehensive open-source database designed for learning and practicing PostgreSQL.

 #  Project Overview

-My goal with this repository is to document my journey from a SQL beginner to an advanced user.
-I'll be starting with the basics and progressively moving on to more complex queries.
+This repository documents my journey from a SQL beginner to an advanced user, with a focus on two major database systems: Oracle and PostgreSQL.

-The queries are organized into folders based on their complexity:

-    basics/: Covering fundamental commands like SELECT, FROM, WHERE, ORDER BY, and LIMIT.

-    intermediate/: Diving into more advanced topics such as JOINs, GROUP BY, HAVING, and subqueries.

-    advanced/: Tackling complex queries, window functions, common table expressions (CTEs), and more.
+The goal of this project is to progressively move from basic to more complex queries, showcasing my learning process and problem-solving approach.

+    **Oracle Queries**: These queries are developed and tested using the online Oracle Live SQL platform (livesql.oracle.com).
+The Oracle Queries folder contains the SQL script files and the corresponding CSV files with a subset of the query results.

+    **PostgreSQL Queries**: These queries are primarily run on the well-known Pagila sample database.
+The PostgreSQL Queries folder contains the SQL script files and the corresponding CSV files with a subset of the query results.

+This repository serves as a personal log of my progress and a resource for anyone interested in learning SQL across different database environments.

 # Pagila Database Schema